-- 1. How do levels of consciousness affect mental processes and behaviour?

-- 2. What influences mental wellbeing?
+- 1. How does sleep affect mental processes and behaviour? - 2.
+What influences mental wellbeing? - 3.
+How is scientific inquiry used to investigate mental processes and psychological functioning?

-- 3. Practical Investigation

-On completion of this unit the student should be able to explain consciousness as a continuum, compare theories about the purpose and nature of sleep, and elaborate on the effects of sleep disruption on a person's functioning.
+On completion of this unit the student should be able to analyse the demand for sleep and evaluate the effects of sleep disruption on a person's psychological functioning.

-On completion of this unit the student should be able to explain the concepts of mental health and mental illness including influences of risk and protective factors, apply a biopsychosocial approach to explain the development and management of specific phobia, and explain the psychological basis of strategies that contribute to mental wellbeing.
+On completion of this unit the student should be able to discuss the concepts of mental wellbeing, apply a biopsychosocial approach to explain the development and management of specific phobia, and discuss protective factors that contribute to the maintenance of mental wellbeing.